After Heart Attack: Eat Better, Live Longer

 The article claims that people who had the highest scores or the healthiest diets had a reduction in risk for future cardiac events and death compared to those who had the lowest scores, or the most unhealthy diets.

-However, Steven Nissen, MD, chairman of Cleveland Clinic’s Robert and Suzanne Tomsich Department of Cardiovascular Medicine, points out that the JAMA Internal Medicine article on diet after a heart attack did not adequately consider that patients who ate a healthier diet also were more likely to engage in other heart-healthy behaviors.
+However, cardiologist Steven Nissen, MD, points out that the JAMA Internal Medicine article on diet after a heart attack did not adequately consider that patients who ate a healthier diet also were more likely to engage in other heart-healthy behaviors.
 “The authors did not fully account for all of these other behaviors,” Dr. Nissen says.

 “Although eating a healthy diet is important, this research study is weak and based on a group of patients enrolled nearly 40 years ago,” Dr. Nissen says.